miketeachestech/miketeachestech.github.io/content/tech-workshops-for-schools-sydney-nsw.md

 ## HSC Software Engineering - Python Fundamentals Workshop

 Mike offers a comprehensive workshop exploring the essentials of Python, a key component in the new HSC Software Engineering curriculum.
 This workshop typically covers object-oriented programming, data structures, and more, equipping students with a solid foundation in Python coding practices.
-However, Mike can scale the complexity of the workshop to an appropriate level for whereever the students are in the HSC course.
+However, Mike can scale the complexity of the workshop to an appropriate level for wherever the students are in the HSC course.

 ## Cybersecurity Awareness Workshop